10 Reasons Why Princeton is Pure Holiday Magic

 MUNICIPALITY OF PRINCETON / Princeton University Chapel

 2. Listen to Carols.
-The Gothic-style Princeton University Chapel is the grand setting for An Evening of Readings and Carols 2019 with Westminster’s choirs and the renowned Solid Brass ensemble on December 13-14.
-Advance tickets are highly encouraged for this popular event.
-Here’s your chance to hear music performed on the Chapel’s magnificent Mander-Skinner organ, which features 7,897 pipes!
+The Gothic-style Princeton University Chapel is the grand setting for An Evening of Readings and Carols with Westminster’s choirs and the renowned Solid Brass ensemble on December 13.
+It’s your chance to hear music performed on the Chapel’s magnificent Mander-Skinner organ, which features 7,897 pipes!

 3. Join a Carol Sing-Along.
-Another jolly Princeton tradition is the Holiday Pops Concert with the Princeton Symphony Orchestra on Saturday, December 14, at 3 pm and 6 pm on the Princeton campus.
+Another jolly Princeton tradition is the Holiday Pops Concert with the Princeton Symphony Orchestra on December 13 on the Princeton campus.
 Featuring tap-dancing toy soldiers, the concert is capped by a carol sing-along with the Princeton High School Choir.
+Christmas Eve holds another longstanding tradition, where everyone gathers on the Green to sing songs at 5 pm.

 4. Stroll Through Palmer Square.
-You can’t miss the centerpiece of Palmer Square, a 65-foot-tall Norway Spruce festooned in 32,000 lights!
-What’s more, on Saturdays and Sundays from 12-2 pm through December 22, you can also listen to carolers and instrumental music.
+You can’t miss the centerpiece of Palmer Square, a 70-foot-tall Norway Spruce festooned in 32,000 lights!
+What’s more, on December 20 and 21, you can also listen to carolers and instrumental music.
 Be on the lookout for Santa, who will also be strolling around the Square.

 TERHUNE ORCHARDS